vsmjs/vsm-json-pretty/README.md

 ## Specification

-This is a function that converts VSM-JSON (as a JSON-String or JS-Object) into a pretty, compact, readable JSON5-String.
+This is a function that converts VSM-JSON (given as a JSON-String or JS-Object) into a pretty, compact, readable JSON5-String.

 It builds on the package